-Louvre Abu Dhabi is overseen by Abu Dhabi Tourism & Culture Authority (TCA Abu Dhabi), the entity that develops and promotes the Emirate of Abu Dhabi as an inspired global destination, rich in cultural authenticity and diverse natural offerings with the aim of supporting Abu Dhabi’s evolution into an excellent, sustainable destination of distinction.
+Louvre Abu Dhabi is overseen by the Department of Culture and Tourism - Abu Dhabi (DCT Abu Dhabi), the entity that develops and promotes the emirate of Abu Dhabi as an inspired global destination, rich in cultural authenticity and diverse natural offerings, with the aim of supporting Abu Dhabi’s evolution into an excellent, sustainable destination of distinction.

 Founded in 1793, Musée du Louvre is one of the world’s oldest and largest cultural institutions.
 The museum's collection covers the history of mankind from antiquity to 1848 and from the Americas to Asia.
 Musée du Louvre’s universal scope is clear from the sheer variety of its collections, its global influence confirmed by the diversity of its nearly 8 million annual visitors.
 Musée du Louvre is committed to sharing its name and values with Abu Dhabi through this remarkable and innovative project.